-- (1) Pursuant to Directive 2001/18/EC, the placing on the market of a product containing or consisting of a genetically modified organism or a combination of genetically modified organisms is subject to written consent being granted by the competent authority of the Member State that received the notification for the placing on the market of that product, in accordance with the procedure laid down in that Directive. - (2) A notification concerning the placing on the market of a genetically modified carnation (Dianthus caryophyllus L., line 25958) was submitted by Florigene Ltd, Melbourne, Australia, to the competent authority of the Netherlands in March 2009. - (3) The notification covers import, distribution and retailing of cut flowers of carnation Dianthus caryophyllus L., line 25958 as for any other carnation. - (4) In accordance with the procedure established by Article 14 of Directive 2001/18/EC, the competent authority of the Netherlands prepared an assessment report, which concluded that no reasons have emerged on the basis of which consent for the placing on the market of cut flowers of the genetically modified carnation (Dianthus caryophyllus L., line 25958) for ornamental use should be withheld, if specific conditions are fulfilled. - (5) In its assessment report, the competent authority of the Netherlands also concluded that the general surveillance plan submitted by the applicant is sufficient taking into account the intended uses of the product. - (6) The assessment report was submitted to the Commission and the competent authorities of the other Member States, some of which raised and maintained objections to the placing on the market of the product. - (7) The opinion of the European Food Safety Authority (EFSA), published on 12 December 2014, concluded, from all evidence provided, that there is no scientific reason to consider that the placing on the market of the genetically modified carnation (Dianthus caryophyllus L., line 25958) for ornamental use will cause any adverse effects on human health or the environment (2).
-EFSA also found that the scope of the monitoring plan provided by the notifier is in line with the intended use of the carnation. - (8) An examination of the full notification, additional information provided by the notifier, specific objections maintained by the Member States in the light of Directive 2001/18/EC, and the opinion of EFSA, discloses no reason to believe that the placing on the market of cut flowers of the genetically modified carnation (Dianthus caryophyllus L., line 25958) will adversely affect human health or the environment in the context of its proposed ornamental use.
+- Pursuant to Directive 2001/18/EC, the placing on the market of a product containing or consisting of a genetically modified organism or a combination of genetically modified organisms is subject to written consent being granted by the competent authority of the Member State that received the notification for the placing on the market of that product, in accordance with the procedure laid down in that Directive. - A notification concerning the placing on the market of a genetically modified carnation (Dianthus caryophyllus L., (2)line 26407) was submitted by Florigene Ltd, Melbourne, Australia, to the competent authority of the Netherlands in March 2009. - (3)The notification covers import, distribution and retailing of cut flowers of Dianthus caryophyllus L., line 26407 as for any other carnation. - In accordance with the procedure established by Article 14 of Directive 2001/18/EC, the competent authority of (4)the Netherlands prepared an assessment report, which concluded that no reasons have emerged on the basis of which consent for the placing on the market of cut flowers of the genetically modified carnation (Dianthus caryophyllus L., line 26407) for ornamental use should be withheld, if specific conditions are fulfilled. - In its assessment report, the competent authority of the Netherlands also concluded that the general surveillance (5)plan submitted by the applicant is sufficient taking into account the intended uses of the product. - The assessment report was submitted to the Commission and the competent authorities of the other Member States, some of which raised and maintained objections to the placing on the market of the product. - (7) The opinion of the European Food Safety Authority (EFSA), published on 12 December 2014, concluded that, from all evidence provided, there is no scientific reason to consider that the placing on the market of the genetically modified carnation (Dianthus caryophyllus L., line 26407) for ornamental use will cause any adverse effects on human health or the environment (2).
+EFSA also found that the scope of the monitoring plan provided by the notifier is in line with the intended use of the carnation.

-(1) OJ L 106, 17.4.2001, p.
-1.

-(2) EFSA GMO Panel (EFSA Panel on Genetically Modified Organisms), 2014.
-Scientific Opinion on a notification (reference C/NL/09/01) for the placing on the market of the genetically modified carnation IFD-25958-3 with a modified colour, for import of cut flowers for ornamental use, under Part C of Directive 2001/18/EC from Florigene.
-EFSA Journal 2014;12(12):3934, 19 pp. doi:10.2903/j. efsa.2014.3934.
+OJ L 106, 17.4.2001, p.
+1. EFSA GMO Panel (EFSA Panel on Genetically Modified Organisms), 2014.
+Scientific Opinion on a notification (reference C/NL/09/02) for the placing on the market of the genetically modified carnation IFD-26407-2 with a modified colour, for import of cut flowers for ornamental use, under Part C of Directive 2001/18/EC from Florigene.
+EFSA Journal 2014;12(12):3935, 18 pp. doi:10.2903/j. efsa.2014.3935.